0xJacky/nginx-ui/docs/guide/config-auth.md

 Once you set the `IPWhiteList`, only the users from IP addresses in the list and `127.0.0.1` can access the Nginx UI, others will receive a `403 Forbidden` error.

+## BanThresholdMinutes
+- Type: `int`
+- Default: `10`

+By default, if a user fails to log in 10 times within 10 minutes, the user will be banned for 10 minutes.

+## MaxAttempts
+- Type: `int`
+- Default: `10`

+By default, a user can try to log in 10 times within 10 minutes.